 To enable implementation of CCR in Australia, ARCA identified the need to develop an industry framework for consistent exchange of credit reporting information.
 Accordingly, ARCA developed the Principles of Reciprocity and Data Exchange (PRDE), and the Australian Credit Reporting Data Standard (Data Standards) through extensive consultation with ARCA members and other key stakeholders.
 ARCA’s subsidiary, the Reciprocity and Data Exchange Authority (RDEA), is the PRDE Administrator Entity.

 Since 2015 ARCA has led a number of developments in the credit reporting framework, which have further enhanced the overall operation of the credit reporting system.
 These developments include changes to the CR Code which have refined definitions of both consumer credit liability information (being information about consumer credit accounts) and RHI, ensuring greater consistency in the reporting of these datasets by PRDE signatories and changes to the PRDE and ACRDS to clarify signatories obligations and achieve greater consistency in data supply.

 ARCA has tracked industry's progress with CCR under the PRDE through it's Credit Data Fact Base Report.
-At June 2020, 92% of credit accounts in Australia had CCR reported under the PRDE framework.
+Over 23 million accounts representing 94% of regulated credit accounts are being reported as of 2022.